hellorishav/SHA256-encrypted-sign-in/README.md

 ## Running the Application

 If you're not able to run it on your own server, I have it hosted on mine!
-[Check it out](https://rishavkumar.io/SHA-256-SignIn/)
+[Check it out](https://rishavkumar.io/SHA-256-SignIn/){:target="_blank" rel="noopener"}